Background pattern

 • Medicines used to prevent nausea and vomiting after surgery or chemotherapy (aprepitant).

-Alcohol should be avoided while being treated with sertraline.
+Alcohol consumption should be avoided while being treated with sertraline.

-Do not take sertraline with grapefruit juice, as this may increase the levels of sertraline in your body.
+Sertraline should not be taken in combination with grapefruit juice, as it may increase sertraline levels in your body.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using any medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking any medicine.

 Pregnancy

 The safety of sertraline in pregnant women has not been fully established.
-Sertraline should only be given to pregnant women if, in the doctor's opinion, the benefits for the mother outweigh any possible risk to the fetus.
-Women of childbearing age who are being treated with sertraline should use an appropriate contraceptive method.
+Sertraline should only be administered to pregnant women if, in the opinion of the doctor, the benefit to the mother outweighs any possible risk to the fetus.
+Women of childbearing age who are treated with sertraline should use an adequate contraceptive method.

-Make sure your doctor or midwife knows that you are taking Sertralina Almus.
-When taken during pregnancy, particularly in the last three months of pregnancy, medicines like Sertralina Almus may increase the risk of a serious condition in the baby, called persistent pulmonary hypertension of the newborn (PPHN), which makes the baby breathe faster and appear blue.
+Make sure your doctor or midwife knows that you are taking Sertraline Almus.
+When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like Sertraline Almus may increase the risk of a serious condition in newborns called persistent pulmonary hypertension of the newborn (PPHN), which makes the baby breathe faster and have a bluish appearance.
 These symptoms usually start within the first 24 hours after birth.
-If this happens to your baby, you should inform your doctor or midwife immediately.
+If this happens to your baby, you should contact your doctor or midwife immediately.

 Your newborn baby may have other conditions, which usually appear within the first 24 hours after birth.
 The symptoms include: